Queer (song): Composition

 "Queer" began as a rough demo around January 1994, recorded during informal studio sessions between Butch Vig, Duke Erikson, and Steve Marker in Marker's home basement recording studio in Madison, Wisconsin.
 The band had been jamming using an ADAT eight-track, Akai samplers, and a small drum kit.
 The band had written around five songs that they felt were pretentious and lyrically simple and literal.
 They did not want Erikson to sing, even though he was a competent singer, because they wanted to avoid sounding like their previous band Spooner.
 Vig and Marker were uncomfortable with their vocals so tended to bury them deep in the mix or distort them with effects; on "Queer", Vig recorded a "scratch vocal" consisting of him screaming his way through.
 The recorded work was later discarded, which Vig explained was because the trio discovered that the musical experiments they were attempting "[don't] work when you're trying to write a song and put it in a context that works".
 Vig's inspiration for "Queer" came from Brotherly Love, a novel by Pete Dexter, "about this woman who was hired to go and make this guy's son a 'man'."
 The story of the novel, which followed two boys caught up in the Philadelphia mob life, inspired Vig to write from the perspective of the prostitute observing an odd, emotionally scarred boy.

 After Marker saw Shirley Manson's group Angelfish on 120 Minutes, the band invited her to Vig and Marker's Smart Studios to sing on a couple of songs.
 One of the compositions was "Queer", whose incomplete lyrics forced Manson to ad-lib in an audition that was described as "dreadful".
 The singer afterwards returned to Angelfish, which folded shortly later.
-Manson eventually returned to Smart for a successful second audition and then began working on the songs Vig, Marker and Erikson had created, which at this point included "Queer", "Vow", "Stupid Girl" and "My Lover's Box", but there wasn't enough material in terms of complete lyrics or melodies to give Manson enough to work with.
+Manson eventually returned to Smart for a successful second audition and then began working on the songs Vig, Marker and Erikson had created, which at this point included "Queer", "Vow", "Stupid Girl" and "My Lover's Box", but there was not enough material in terms of complete lyrics or melodies to give Manson enough to work with.
 Manson rewrote "Queer" into a trip hop arrangement and added ambiguous lyrics that allowed the listener to make up their own mind about what the song meant.
 She also re-sang the "Queer" vocal in an understated style.
 "I wanted to sing it harder but I couldn't.
-So I sang it all soft" Manson later recalled.
+So I sang it all soft," Manson later recalled.
 Erikson added: "None of the other singers that we tried had that kind of dynamic ability in their vocal."
 It was then that the band knew that Garbage was going to work. and Erikson called Manson and extended an invitation to join Marker, Vig and himself to complete a full album instead of a few tracks.